-How to Support DC’s Latino-Owned Businesses Right Now
+How to Support DC’s Latino-Owned Businesses This Month

-In Washington DC, there is a diverse Latino presence to celebrate -- the 12th largest in the nation, to be exact.
-Many Salvadorans call DC home, and because of that Washingtonians never experience a shortage of delicious pupusas, the famous pork and cheese-filled pockets for which the country is known.
-For the past decade, the number of Latino business owners has also grown a whopping 34 percent according to American University, and the Latino community is the largest growing group in the metro area.
+When Hispanic Heritage Month rolls around from September 15 to October 15, there’s a diverse Latinx presence in DC to celebrate—the 12th largest in the nation, to be exact.
+For the past decade, the number of Latinx business owners in the area has also grown a whopping 34 percent according to American University and the community is one of the fastest growing groups in the metro area.

 Nonprofits and services

-Founded by Ruby Corado back in 2012, Casa Ruby is the only LGBTQ+ bilingual and multicultural organization in the DC metro area.
-Corado had the idea to found Casa Ruby when she first arrived in DC more than 30 years ago and realized there were no services to support her needs as a young transgender Latina immigrant.
-Today, Casa Ruby employs more than 50 people and provides tens of thousands of social and human services to more than 6,000 people each year.
+Casa Ruby, founded by Ruby Corado back in 2012, is the only LGBTQ+ bilingual and multicultural organization in the DC metro area.
+Corado had the idea to launch Casa Ruby when she first arrived in DC more than 30 years ago and realized there were no services to support her needs as a young transgender Latina immigrant.
+Today, with the slogan of being “Everyone’s Home,” Casa Ruby employs more than 50 people, and provides tens of thousands of social and human services to more than 6,000 people each year.

-How to support: Make a donation here; the website helpfully breaks each level of support down -- making it easy to see how exactly your money will be spent.
+How to support: Donate to Casa Ruby.
+The organization’s website helpfully breaks each level of support down—making it easy to see how exactly your money will be spent.

 Latino Economic Development Center

-How to support: Visit the website to get involved with LEDC, from volunteer opportunities to donations and even becoming a part of their board.
+How to support: Learn more about how to get involved with LEDC, from volunteer opportunities to donations and even becoming a part of the organization’s board.

 MANA (A National Latina Organization)

-National grassroots membership organization MANA represents the interests of Latin women, youth, and families on issues that impact their communities.
+Since 1974, national grassroots membership organization MANA has been representing the interests of Latinx women, youth, and families on issues that impact their communities.
 The organization contributes their voice on many of the major issues in the public sphere, such as education, health and well-being, financial literacy, equal and civil rights, and immigration reform.
-Local chapters of MANA provide educational programming to womxn nationwide through leadership development, educational workshops, and mentoring.
+Local chapters of MANA provide educational programming to women nationwide through leadership development, educational workshops, mentoring, and “building the structures to support continued Latina success.”

 Restaurants and bars